Have you ever watched in awe as another business’ marketing campaign climbs to the top of the digital mountain?

 Marketing teams need a full understanding of their target customer, their needs and pain points, and how to offer a product or service as a solution.
 Your current client data can also offer insights into your market’s desires and behaviors.

-While 49% of companies report that acquiring new customers is their primary objective, there are a number of ways that marketing teams measure success.
+Though there are a number of ways marketing teams measure success.
+These might include:

 - Number of qualified leads in a set period

 - Level of target customer engagement (based on NPS score)